Sergio Martínez vs. Darren Barker

+Sergio Martínez vs. Darren Barker, billed as No Fear.
+No Mercy., was a professional boxing match contested on October 1, 2011 for The Ring middleweight championship.

+Background

-Sergio Martínez vs. Darren Barker was a middleweight fight for The Ring title.
-The fight took place in Boardwalk Hall, Atlantic City, New Jersey, United States on October 1, 2011 Barker, the European champion, was certainly not the first choice for Martínez, various other potential opponents turned down overtures for a bout against him.
+Barker, the European champion, was certainly not the first choice for Martínez, various other potential opponents turned down overtures for a bout against him.
 Promoter Lou DiBella offered the fight with Martínez to titleholders Julio Cesar Chavez Jr. and Daniel Geale as well as junior middleweight titlist Miguel Cotto and Paul Williams, for a rubber match.
 Martínez said he was willing to face Cotto at middleweight or drop down to junior middleweight to fight him, but Cotto continued to ignore the fight.

-Background

 Martínez

 Martínez won two world titles in April 2010 with a unanimous decision over Kelly Pavlik.
 Martínez made his first defense in spectacular fashion on Paul Williams by knocking him unconscious with one punch.
 In his second defense, Martínez laid a beating on junior middleweight titlist Sergiy Dzinziruk, HBO's preferred opponent who moved up in weight for the opportunity.
 Martínez dropped him five times en route to a lopsided eighth-round knockout on March 12.
 And because Martínez faced Dzinziruk instead of mandatory challenger Sebastian Zbik (whom HBO rejected for Martínez but accepted for Chavez), the WBC stripped Martínez and elevated Zbik to its titleholder.
 Zbik then lost the belt to Chavez on June 4 by majority decision.